uidaholib/main-web-redesign_draft/docs/redirect.md

 ```

 Note: you still need the permalink for the page you want to redirect, because it still needs to be built out and put in that location.

+Optionally, provide a `refresh` value as number of seconds.
+By default it is set to `1`, which will make the redirect very quickly visible to the user.
+If you would like to ensure they see the redirect, add a longer time, e.g. `refresh: 10`.
+If you want to redirect immediately, use `refresh: 0`.